electron/website/blog/tech-talk-window-resize-behavior.md

 ![Visualization showing the surface, viewport, and clip rect](/assets/img/blog/tech-talk-window-resize-behavior/visualization-1.png)

+Here's how to read the image:

-The blue rectangle is our surface.
-The green area is our viewport, i.e., the area of our surface that is supposed to be visible and that we actively draw to.
-The red rectangle is our clip rect(angle), i.e., the part of the surface that is actually being shown on screen.
+* The blue rectangle is our surface.
+* The green area is our viewport, i.e., the area of the surface that is supposed to be visible and that we actively draw to.
+* The red rectangle is our clip rect(angle), i.e., the part of the surface that is actually being shown on screen.

 As a performance optimization, only the viewport (the green area) is repainted when we get a new frame.
 The rest is left unchanged.
 This is important.
 We only ever repaint the green viewport.
 We don't update the areas outside of the viewport.